Noemí de Miguel: Biography

-In her career, De Miguel has contributed to sports newspaper Diario AS, and in January 2020, she was made an ambassador of the University Soccer project to help Spanish football players obtain scholarships to allow them to play in American university leagues and study at them.
+In her career, De Miguel has contributed to sports newspaper Diario AS, and in January 2020, she was made an ambassador of the University Soccer project to help male and female Spanish football players obtain scholarships to allow them to play in American university leagues and study at them.
+When DAZN became Spain's official Formula One broadcaster from 2021, she joined the platform on its dedicated Formula One channel.
+She replaced Iñaki Urrutia as the main presenter of El día después in September 2022, and combined this with her Formula One broadcasting commitments.
+In 2024, De Miguel published her first book, Jugonas, that compiles information on 35 women in football and international football refereeing.

 Personal life

 She is against gender abuse and prefers to keep her private life out of the press.
 De Miguel spoke about equality and representation of women in the Spanish media to radio broadcaster Cadena SER for International Women's Day 2015.
 She says she prepares for each race by reading motorsport books and magazines as well as working with former drivers and mechanics to learn about their roles in the sport.
 To combat the stress of working in Formula One, she took up running to allow her to catch up with the sport and to allow her to adapt to different time zones.